-A Two-Zone Policy Area12 permits new development or redevelopment in the flood fringe provided that it is protected to the level of the Regulatory Flood.
+A Two-Zone Policy Area permits new development or redevelopment in the flood fringe if it is protected to the level of the Regulatory Flood.
 A Two-Zone Policy Area may be considered where the GRCA in cooperation with the municipality, after due consideration of local circumstances, agrees that application of the concept is suitable.
-The feasibility of a Two-Zone Policy Area requires the examination of a number of factors and implementation requires the assurance that various conditions will be complied with.
+The feasibility of a Two-Zone Policy Area requires the examination of several factors and implementation requires the assurance that various conditions will be complied with.